Dutch architecture in Semarang: The era of Classical Indische Town (1678–1870)

 The city included a Muslim area called Kauman, a Chinese quarter, and a Dutch fortress.
 The fortress had a pentagonal form with only one gate in the south and five monitoring towers to protect the Dutch settlement from rebellion actions, segregating the spaces between Dutch settlement and other areas.
 The Dutch quarter was considered the city of Semarang by the Dutch while the other ethnic settlements were considered as villages outside the city boundary.

-Known as de Europeeshe Buurt, Semarang was built in classical European style with a church located in the centre, wide boulevards and streets skirted by beautiful villas.
+Known as de Europeesche Buurt, Semarang was built in classical European style with a church located in the centre, wide boulevards and streets skirted by beautiful villas.
 According to Purwanto (2005), the urban and architectural form of this settlement is very similar to the design principles applied in many Dutch cities and consideration of urban beautification.

 Due to the long and costly Java War, there was not much of funding from the Dutch East Indies government for the development of Semarang.
 The majority of land was used for rice fields and the only small improvements were made around the fortress.

 Although less populous than Jakarta and Surabaya, Semarang is a planned city with urban activities concentrated along the river.
 The settlement was linked to a market where different ethnic groups met to trade.
 The existence of the market, in the later years, become a primary element and a generator of urban economic growth.

 An important influence on urban growth was the Great Mail Road project in 1847, which connected all the cities in northern coast of Central and East Java and made Semarang the trade centre of agricultural production.
 The project was soon followed by the development of the Netherlands Indies Railway and the connecting roads into the inner city of Semarang at the end of 19th century.
 Colombijn (2002) This marked the development as the shift of urban functions, from the former river orientation to facing the roads.